 But what about babies up to age 1?
 Are those first smiles that melt your heart just gas?
 Or could they be an actual display of emotion?

-Dr. Tisa Johnson-Hooper, senior staff pediatrician at Henry Ford Hospital in Detroit, says it’s not necessarily gas that’s causing that grin.
+Dr. Tisa Johnson-Hooper, a Henry Ford pediatrician and medical director for the Center for Autism and Developmental Disabilities, says it’s not necessarily gas that’s causing that grin.

 “Babies are born with all the necessary pathways to exhibit happiness, surprise, fear and everything else from the newborn period,” she says.
 “At about 8 weeks, responsive smiling begins when mom and dad are cooing at the baby to elicit a response.
 Whereas before, a baby may smile even if they have nothing to smile about.”